Tonya Leonard, BS, MSOL

 What’s the best career advice you’ve ever received?

-The best career advice I’ve ever received is to always prioritize taking care of my team.
-By investing in their growth, well-being, and success, I’ve learned that they, in turn, are motivated to support the organization and contribute at their highest level.
-This principle has guided me to lead with empathy, integrity, and accountability, creating a collaborative environment where everyone can thrive and achieve shared goals.
+The best career advice I’ve ever received is to always prioritize taking care of your team.
+By investing in their growth, well-being, and success, Ensuring that you provide leadership, psychological safety and exercise emotional intelligence.
+This principle has guided me to lead with empathy, integrity, accountability, and mentorship; creating a collaborative environment where everyone can thrive and achieve success.

 What advice would you give to young women entering your industry?